| Skip to content

 |www.socialsecurity.gov||Home FAQs Contact Us Search|

-In addition to a list of the 1,000 most popular baby names for 2006, there is a list of the most popular baby names for each state.
-Also, there is a list of the top 100 names for twins born in 2006.
+In addition to a list of the 1,000 most popular boys’ and girls’ names for 2007, the website has a list of the top 100 names for twins born in 2007.
 Jacob and Joshua are again the most popular twin’s names.

+The Social Security website offers lists of baby names for each year since 1880.
 Social Security started compiling baby name lists in 1997.
-Today, the Social Security website offers lists of baby names for each year since 1880.

 # # #